 Search This Document

-When you perform this task, the BlackBerry® Enterprise Server components on the computer that you perform this task on are unavailable for use until the installation process is complete and you have restarted the BlackBerry Enterprise Server services.
+When you perform this tasks, any BlackBerry® Enterprise Server components on the computer are unavailable for use.

 Before you begin:

-- If you configured high availability and you want to add or remove a BlackBerry Enterprise Server component from a computer that hosts a primary BlackBerry Enterprise Server, perform a manual failover to the standby BlackBerry Enterprise Server so that users are not affected by the adding or removing of a BlackBerry Enterprise Server component.
+- If you configured high availability, and you want to add or remove a BlackBerry Enterprise Server component from a computer that hosts a primary BlackBerry Enterprise Server, perform a manual failover to the standby BlackBerry Enterprise Server so that this task does not affect users.

-- If you want to remove a BlackBerry Router, BlackBerry Attachment Service, BlackBerry MDS Connection Service, BlackBerry Collaboration Service, or BlackBerry MDS Integration Service, use the BlackBerry Administration Service to remove the component from the list of component instances that the BlackBerry Enterprise Server instances use.
+- If you want to remove a BlackBerry Router, BlackBerry Attachment Service, BlackBerry MDS Connection Service, BlackBerry Collaboration Service, or BlackBerry MDS Integration Service, use the BlackBerry Administration Service to remove the component from the list of component instances that the BlackBerry Enterprise Server uses.

-- Log in to a computer using the Windows® account that you used to install the BlackBerry Enterprise Server components.
+- Log in to the computer using the Windows® account that you used to install the BlackBerry Enterprise Server components.

-- In the Setup type dialog box, select Use an existing BlackBerry Configuration Database.
+- In the Setup type dialog box, select I would like the installation process to use an existing BlackBerry Configuration Database.

-- If you want to configure database mirroring, in the Database mirroring options dialog box, you can select Add support for database mirroring and type the name of the database server that hosts the mirror database in the Name of the mirror database server field.
+- If you want to configure database mirroring, you can select Add support for database mirroring and type the name of the database server that hosts the mirror database in the Name of the mirror database server field.
 The setup application does not create the BlackBerry Configuration Database on the mirror Microsoft® SQL Server®; it adds a registry key to the computer that includes the name of the mirror Microsoft SQL Server.

-- In the Setup options dialog box, select the components that you want to add and clear the checkboxes for the components that you want to remove.
-The setup application upgrades any components that you installed previously that you select and the components might be unavailable for users during the installation process.
+- In the Setup options dialog box, select the components that you want to add, and clear the checkboxes for the components that you want to remove.

 - When the setup application prompts you to restart the computer, click Yes.